top of page

 • Eating in a slight calorie deficit

-• Protein-rich meals to support lean mass
+• Consuming protein-rich meals to support lean mass

-How to lose Fat in the Thighs Safely:
+How to Lose Fat in the Thighs Safely

-1. Eat in a calorie deficit (10–15% below maintenance)
+1. Maintain a calorie deficit (10–15% below maintenance)

-3. Glute and leg hypertrophy training
+3. Engage in glute and leg hypertrophy training

 Best Exercises to Tone Inner Thighs